-Use standard precautions with all patients all the time.
+Use standard precautions with all patients.
 Always wash hands before going into any patient room and after direct contact with any patient or patient care environment.
 Use soap and water:

 - If hands are visibly soiled or

 - before eating or

 - after using the bathroom or

 - after contact with a patient with Clostridium difficile.